 Although you can recreate ca phe trung at home and can certainly make an Above Average Coffee, the original will always be best.

 Other Types of Egg Coffees

 Ca Phe Trung is not the only egg coffee in the world.
 Giang absolutely invented an amazing coffee but it’s not completely unique.

 - Kopi Telur (From Padang, West Indonesia).
 Kpoi Telur is very similar to Ca Phe Trung.
-Whisk an egg yolk with two teaspoons of honey, a quarter teaspoon of vanilla extract, and a quarter cup of hot water.
-Gently drop a tablespoon of condensed milk, and a shot of espresso, into the mixture.
-The three parts, egg mix, condensed milk, and coffee should all separate into three layers.
+Whisk egg yolk with two teaspoons of honey, a quarter teaspoon of vanilla extract, and a quarter cup of hot water.
+Gently drop a tablespoon of condensed milk and a shot of espresso into the mixture.
+The three parts mixture is made up of equal parts whisked egg mix, condensed milk, and coffee, and these are layered on top of each other.

 - Sri Lankan Egg-Brandy Coffee.
 Swap the condensed milk for a shot of brandy.
 Whip a whole egg (both yolk and white) with brandy, 3 teaspoons of sugar, and fresh coffee.
 Serve it up hot!

 - Scandinavian Egg Coffee.
 This one has some potential to get a bit gritty.
 Crack one egg, mix it with 6.75oz (200ml) of cold water, and 20g of coarsely ground coffee until it becomes a lovely smooth consistency.
 Pour in 13.5oz (400ml) of boiling water and leave it to brew for 4 minutes.
 Add another 3.4oz (100ml) of cold water and then strain it through a fine sieve to get the coffee grounds out.
 Enjoy!